ryanNupp/ryanNupp/README.md

 - 👋 Hi, I’m @ryanNupp, Computer Science student at NIU, graduating Spring 2025
 -
 - 📚 Experience with:
--    Web development using HTML, CSS, and JavaScript
+-    Web development using HTML, CSS, and JavaScript.
+-    Using PHP on web projects to handle backend.
+-    Setting up and using databases with SQL.
 -    Developing iOS apps with Swift in Xcode.
 -    Developing Android apps with Java in Android Studio.
--    School projects in C++, Java, and IBM 370 mainframe ASSIST Assembler Language
+-    School projects in C++, Java, and IBM 370 mainframe ASSIST Assembler Language.
 -
 - 🌱 Currently learning:
 -    Web development JavaScript frameworks React and Vue